 To help ease this transition, the Costing & Policy Office has created this web-portal to provide resources that will assist during the budgeting process, which includes CBR identification, the costing method of certain benefit costs, and future projected rates.

 What are Composite Benefit Rates (also known as CBRs)

 CBRs are standard benefit rates developed each fiscal year and are used for business transactions containing a fringe benefit component.
 Our current practice assesses fringe benefits based on hundreds of detailed rates, and with the adoption of CBRs, individual employee fringe benefits will be assessed using only one of the five possible rates below:

-Please note that the CBRs for Fiscal Year 2018 are still pending approval from our Cognizant Agency (DHHS), however, please apply the FY2018 rates for UC personnel costs that will occur during the period of December 1, 2017 to June 30, 2018.
+CBRs for Fiscal Years 2017/18 & 2018/19 have been approved by our Cognizant Agency, the U.S. Department of Health and Human Services.
 Projected rates (FY19-FY23) are estimates for planning purposes only (e.g., multi-year budgeting, contract and grant proposal submissions) and are subject to change.

 If future approved composite fringe benefit rates are higher or lower than the projected rates budgeted at the proposal stage, PIs will need to re-budget accordingly.

 When compared to the current costing method for fringe benefits, the composite method is simplified and is computed using the following calculation model (current and future CBRs are calculated and managed centrally by UCOP and the Costing & Policy Office):

 Please note that the fringe benefit costs that are excluded from the CBR calculation will still continue to be recoved by direct charging the applicable funding source.
 A complete list of these items can be found in the Budget Planning Guide located in the CBR Resources section of this web-page.

 How do I know what CBR to use?